thedarkhorse934/blockchain-learning-portfolio/JMTK-Token/README.md

-# JMTK-Token — Advanced ERC-20 Token Project
+# JMTK-Token 🚀 — Advanced ERC-20 Token Project

 This project contains a professional ERC-20 token built with OpenZeppelin contracts, designed as a follow-on from the **MyOZToken** learning project.

 ---

-## Overview
+## Overview 📝

 **JMTK-Token** is an ERC-20 token with the following features:

-- Fully compatible with OpenZeppelin ERC-20 standards.
+- ✅ Fully compatible with OpenZeppelin ERC-20 standards
-- Initial supply minted to the deployer at deployment.
+- 👑 Initial supply minted to the deployer at deployment
-- Owner-only minting: the deployer can mint additional tokens.
+- 🛠️ Owner-only minting: the deployer can mint additional tokens
-- Burnable by any token holder.
+- 🔥 Burnable by any token holder
-- Clean, professional header with SPDX license and metadata.
+- 📄 Clean, professional header with SPDX license and metadata
-- Designed to be easily extended for deployment to testnets or mainnet.
+- 💻 Designed for easy extension to testnets or mainnet deployment

 This project demonstrates a clean, production-ready approach for ERC-20 tokens while remaining simple and educational.